-- Protect children and young people from maltreatment; - Prevent impairment of our children and young people's mental and physical health or development; - Ensure that the young people at our school grow up in circumstances consistent with the provisions of safe and effective care; - Take action to enable all children to have the best outcomes.
+- Protect children and young people from maltreatment; - Prevent impairment of their mental and physical health or development; - Ensure that our children and young people grow up in circumstances consistent with the provisions of safe and effective care; - Take action to enable all children to have the best outcomes.

-4. Ethos
+3. Ethos and Culture